-He then joined Future Systems, guiding their competition for President Jacques Chirac’s grand projet, Musée du quai Branly, Paris, France.
-He went on to work on Selfridges, Birmingham, UK.
+He then joined Future Systems, guiding their competition for President Jacques Chirac’s grand projet, Musée du quai Branly, Paris, France as well as working on Selfridges, Birmingham.

-Whatever the project scale, Torquil’s approach to architecture and design blurs boundaries between the arts.
-His designs create the cohesive experience between the brand and the customer.
+Whatever the project scale, Torquil’s approach to architecture and design purposefully blurs boundaries between the arts.
+His designs create the cohesive experience between the brand, and the customer.

 1995-1996University of Edinburgh (UK)